PMBOK 8 Why Processes Came Back for PMP 2026

 Explanation: A is best because it uses the process layer as intended: a practical guide to work flow and decisions, not as the only study target and not as something irrelevant.
 B overreacts into rote study.
 C throws away useful structure.
 D lacks a coherent study logic.

 After this section, move into the full process map so the reference set becomes easier to visualize.
-When your practice misses come from either over-memorizing or dismissing the process layer, use the free PMP 2026 practice preview on web and check whether the stronger answer used processes to clarify the work rather than to replace judgment.
+When your misses come from either over-memorizing or dismissing the process layer, use the PMP 2026 practice page on external practice and check whether the stronger answer used processes to clarify the work rather than to replace judgment.